Skip to content

 Note that the fields have the same name.
 Additionally, path parameters, request body parameters, and query parameters that are used in the API are all passed as arguments to the corresponding python method.
 For example, consider this example in which the get method of the message class is invoked:

-conversation_response = sinch_client.conversation.message.get(
+conversation_response = sinch_client.conversation.messages.get(

 message_id="YOUR_message_id"